cmu-sei/GHOSTS/src/ghosts.tools.socialcontent/Readme.md

 cleaning up posts to know what LLM was used to generate the post.

 2. Use the `gen_social_posts.py` script to read a topic YML file - this reads each topic prompt, feed its to a LLM, captures the output, and saves the output as a post file.
-There are variables in `gen_soical_posts.py` script to specifiy which LLMs to use to generate the post topics.
+There are variables in `gen_socoal_posts.py` script to specifiy which LLMs to use to generate the post topics.
 The `gen_social_posts.py` script includes a function named `gen_prompts` from the `gen_topics_common.py` file to do the work of generating the post, and also attempts to clean up the post a bit after it is generated.

-## Generating Images
+## Generating Images/Stable AI

 Images are optional, they are only posted if avaiable.
+The default format that is generated is .PNG, but this should be converted to a JPG after the fact to save disk space (the script convert_all_images.py can be used to do this).

 This assumes that the Stable Diffusion AI is running on the local host and can be accessed at the standard port of `127.0.0.1:7860`.